manucorporat/curriculum/curriculum.md

 ###[TinySpark IO](http://tinyspark.io)
 **iOS lead developer** in San Francisco.
 January 2014 - Present

-- Design and implement **iOS SDK from scratch**.
+- Design and implement **iOS SDK from scratch**:
+- Make iOS developers happy with a easy and well designed framework.
-- Work with the engineering team improving security, REST API design and rendering issues.
+- Work with the engineering team improving security and REST API design.
+- Implement and maintain iOS native plugin for Unity.
+- Improve the rendering performance of the HTML5 game provided by TinySpark.
+- Integrate and test In-App-Purchases for several iOS products.
+- Git hacker

 ===